 The Wisconsin Department of Health Services (DHS) and the Wisconsin Department of Children and Families (DCF) issued a joint memo on March 13, 2009 entitled Prohibited Practices in the Application of Emergency Safety Interventions with Children and Adolescents in Community Based Programs and Facilities.
 Prohibited practices include prone restraints as well as other techniques.

-The Wisconsin Department of Public Instruction (DPI) supports the information contained in these Department of Health Services memos:
+The Wisconsin Department of Public Instruction (DPI) supports the information contained in this Department of Health Services memo:

 - Prohibitive Practices in the Application of Emergency Safety Interventions with Children and Adolescents in Community-Based Programs and Facilities (Division of Quality Assurance)

-Please review these memos if you have not already done so and be sure staff is familiar with its contents.
+Please review this memo if you have not already done so and be sure staff is familiar with its contents.

 For questions about this information, contact Tim Peerenboom (608)266-1999